 "What helped me was to really slow down and just breathe, to keep my mind clear, and keep things very simple," she says.

-If you're caring for someone who's had a stroke, learn how to get the support you need while helping him make progress.
+If you're caring for someone who's had a stroke, learn how to get the support you need while helping them make progress.

 Find out as much as you can about your loved one's condition.
 Ask questions at the hospital and doctor's office.
-Get familiar with his treatment plan and medicine.
+Get familiar with their treatment plan and medicine.
 Take notes.

 Build a Team